d-e-s-o/notnow/README.md

 is conceived in the [Rust programming language][rust-lang].

-Two of its overarching goals are to allow for tag based filtering of tasks, along with fully user-definable tags and queries, and to support server based synchronization of tasks using the CalDAV protocol as specified by [RFC 4791][rfc-4791].
+Two of its overarching goals are to allow for tag based filtering of tasks, along with fully user-definable tags and views, and to support server based synchronization of tasks using the CalDAV protocol as specified by [RFC 4791][rfc-4791].
 While filtering based on tags is already implemented, not all aspects of